EdCope/CV/README.md

 #### _Previous Role_
 _CGI Artist_

 Production worker creating images, assets and short films using/creating 3D Models, packaging artworks for use on digital platforms.
 <!-- - Any experience, including roles and responsibilities and results achived in bullet point format. -->

-#### **Dav-It GmbH** (March 2013 to September 2013)
+### **Dav-It GmbH** (March 2013 to September 2013)
 _3D Internship_

-Internship before returning to complete my bachelors degree, after studying at Reutlingen University as part of Erasmus scholarship.
+Internship after studying at Reutlingen University (Germany) as part of Erasmus scholarship.
+Achieved as part of my sandwich BSc degree.

 <!-- - Any experience relevent to software development -->